SkylineCommunications/dataminer-docs/connector-help/connector_help/Harris_Selenio_J2K1_ENC.md

 All data gets retrieved from the device in three ways.

 1. **Timers**

-2.  - **Slow Timer**: Triggers every hour and retrieves non-essential and configurable parameters.
+   - **Slow Timer**: Triggers every hour and retrieves non-essential and configurable parameters.
    - **Medium Timer**: Triggers every 15 minutes and retrieves status parameters.
    - **Alarm Slow Timer**: Triggers every 30 seconds and retrieves alarm information (see note below).
    - **Fast Timer**: Triggers every 10 seconds and retrieves slot information (state, temperature, protection).
    - **Very Fast Timer**: Triggers every 3 seconds and retrieves dirty changes and alarm information (see note below).

-3.  **Dirty changes**
+1. **Dirty changes**

-4.  - Every 3 seconds, a check is done for any changed configurable values.
+   - Every 3 seconds, a check is done for any changed configurable values.
 If such a change is detected, the new value is retrieved and instantly updated in the element.
 (If the change concerns a table cell, the complete table is refreshed.)
 After a change is detected, the check occurs faster and is performed every 0.5 seconds until no more changes are detected.

-5.  **Traps**
+1. **Traps**

-6.  - When enabled and set up on the chassis, traps can be sent to DataMiner whenever an alarm occurs.
+   - When enabled and set up on the chassis, traps can be sent to DataMiner whenever an alarm occurs.
 The traps are accepted and processed.

+> [!NOTE]
-Note: You can toggle alarm information to be received either every 30 seconds or every 3 seconds.
+> You can toggle alarm information to be received either every 30 seconds or every 3 seconds.
 The default value is every 3 seconds.
 It is recommended to only change this to 30 seconds when you enable traps to be sent to DataMiner.

 ## Usage